LaudateCorpus1/zdr/README.md

 ## About
 This script is used to manage rotations within Zendesk.

+-  Search filter changes to limit results to only tags of interest and oldest tickets first to avoid hitting script processing time limits
+- Limited assignment to a maximum of 10 tickets per pass to avoid the entire queue from being assigned at once
+- Fixed an issue where the last agent assigned would continue to be pushed tickets if there were no active agents including the previously assigned agent

 This script builds off the work done here: https://support.zendesk.com/hc/en-us/community/posts/203458976-Round-robin-ticket-assignment

 Agent Status will automatically be set to `yes` when: